Scientific Approach

 • High

-While data collection sites will be highly distributed, HIP will serve as the centralized “mission control,” overseeing the global network and managing the logistics and scientific strategy.
-A Scientific Steering Committee, comprised of global experts in immunology, AI, and beyond, is responsible for study design, operations and logistics, and overall scientific direction, including final decisions on inclusion/exclusion of assays and measurement modalities.
+While data collection sites will be highly distributed, HIP will serve as the centralized “mission control,” overseeing the global network and managing logistics, scientific strategy, data stewardship, and the AI build.
+Our Scientific and Medical Leadership Committee, comprised of global experts in immunology, AI, clinical operations, and beyond, is responsible for study design, operations and logistics, and overall scientific direction, including final decisions on inclusion/exclusion of assays and measurement modalities.

 2. Deploy Immune Monitoring Kit

-A key enabling component to initiate Phase II is the completion and global deployment of HIP’s Immune Monitoring Kit.
-As the number of sites and participants is scaled the IMK will ensure the collection of standardized data.
+A key enabling component to initiate Phase II is the evolution and global deployment of HIP’s Immune Monitoring Kits—the cost-efficient and researcher friendly tool to capture standardized, multi-omic data.

-The Immune Monitoring Kit is central to HIP’s scientific approach as it not only ensures consistent measurements, but also empowers local sites to develop data generation, processing, and storage capacities.
-As a result, the IMK will endow lower and middle-income countries with the tools to contribute data and analysis—and reap the benefits—at the same level of the most advanced immunological institutes of the world, establishing high quality standards and further encouraging global buy-in and participation.
+The Immune Monitoring Kits are central to HIP’s scientific approach as it not only ensures consistent measurements, but also empowers local sites to develop data generation, processing, and storage capacities.
+As a result, the IMKs will endow low- and middle-income countries with the tools to contribute data and analyses—and reap the benefits—at the same level of the most advanced immunological institutes of the world, establishing high quality standards and further encouraging global buy-in and participation.

-While the first five years focus on the generation of data and development of predictive understanding of the immune system, the following five is dedicated to growing the quantitative and predictive models and building the first-ever, and publicly available, mechanistic, “computable” models of the immune system.
-These models will allow not only prediction of immune response outcomes using baseline information, but will provide quantitative, mechanistic information on how the immune system operates.
-Such information will transform our ability to generate immune interventions to optimize health health outcomes, with applications in all areas of health including vaccine development, infectious diseases, autoimmunity, pandemic preparedness, cancer, and neurodegeneration.
+While the first years focus on the generation of data and development of a predictive understanding of the immune system, the subsequent years are dedicated to both growing the dataset and expanding the AI models from quantitative and predictive to mechanistic and “computable.”
+These advanced and publicly available models will allow not only prediction of immune response outcomes using baseline information, but will provide quantitative, mechanistic information on how the immune system operates and identify novel immune targets.
+Such information will transform our ability to generate immune interventions to optimize health outcomes, with applications in all areas of health including vaccine development, infectious diseases, autoimmunity, pandemic preparedness, cancer, and neurodegeneration.